takouzlo/jsonql/README-pypi.md

 Philosophy

-    “If it’s not human-readable, it’s not transparent.”
+    "If it’s not human-readable, it’s not transparent."

     JSONQL-DB is for developers who value simplicity, portability, and control.